-- (i) Either the keeping of domestic dogs on any new residential lots arising from the subdivision of land shall be prohibited by an effective restriction as to user on the title of the land or other suitable planning measure - (ii) Resulting residential lots must be the subject of a covenant, imposing a legal requirement to install a dog-proof yard, whether the prospective owner has the immediate intention of owning a dog or not.
+- (i) On any new residential lots arising from the subdivision of land, the keeping of domestic dogs will be either: - (a) prohibited by an effective restriction as to user on the title of the land, or other suitable planning measure. - (b) subject to a covenant, imposing a legal requirement to install a dog-proof yard, whether the prospective owner has the immediate intention of owning a dog or not.
 The yard must enclose a PKFT-free, minimum area of approximately 300m2 around a residential dwelling or part thereof.
-Yard-fencing must be a minimum of 1.8 m high and either be partially buried or have an associated buried component to a minimum depth of 0.3m.
-All gates into the enclosed area must be of the same height and general structure as the yard-fence and must have minimum clearance above ground to allow for swinging of the gate, below which must be a solid barrier such as concrete to deter digging.
+Yard-fencing must be a minimum of 1.8 m high and must have an associated buried component to a minimum depth of 0.3m.
+All gates into the enclosed area must be of the same height and general structure as the yard-fence and must have minimum clearance above ground to allow for swinging of the gate, below which must be a solid barrier (eg concrete) to deter digging. - (ii) The options referred to in 6.4.4(i) above must be either registered and/or in place prior to the issuing of a CC.